-The amount of water used for the sample preparation is determined by feeling.
-For moulding, it should be low but high enough to activate the plasticity.
-In our case, 12% of water is added to the clay/sand mixture.
+The amount of water used for the sample preparation is determined by ‘feel’.
+For moulding, it should be low but still sufficient to activate the clay’s plasticity.
+In our case, we added 12% of water to the clay/sand mixture.
 Alternatively, the initial water content can be determined according to the German standard DIN 18952 stiffness test (Minke 2006).
-This test, however, is laborious and unnecessary for the following testing procedure.
+This test, however, is laborious and unnecessary for the following procedure.

 2.3.2 Characterization tests for field-oriented methodology

-Three field tests evaluate, adjust and determine the primer mixture (see 2.3.1) with extra additions of water, clay, and additives to achieve optimized workability for printable earthen material mixtures.
+Three field tests determine, adjust and evaluate the prime mixture (see Section 2.3.1) and the need for further additions of water, clay and additives to achieve optimized workability in support of printable earthen material mixtures.

-The first test evaluates the flowability of the mixture and labels it by its spread.
-The second test evaluates its pumpability (the ability of the material to be pumped from the container through a pipe to the nozzle exit) and extrudability (the ability of the material to be extruded out of the nozzle to a stable line).
-Together these two tests appraise the necessary consistency, cohesiveness and particle size according to the used printer.
+The first test evaluates the flowability of the mixture according to its spread.
+The second test evaluates its pumpability (the capacity of the material to be pumped from a container through a pipe to an exit nozzle) and its extrudability (the capacity of the material to be extruded from the nozzle in a stable line).
+Together, these two tests assess the necessary consistency, cohesiveness and particle size according to the printer in use.

-The third test determines the green strength to estimate and compare the material’s buildability (the capability of the material to build up a layered structure after its extrusion).
+The third test determines the green strength of the material to estimate and compare its buildability (the capacity of the material to give rise to a layered structure following its extrusion).

-These three tests capture the fresh properties of earth-based materials for their printability.
+In combination, these three tests capture the properties of earth-based materials when fresh to determine their printability.

 2.3.2.1 Characterization test for flowability

-The objective is to describe material workability for consistency through a modified flow test.
-Such a test could enable fast rechecking before printing, which is not possible with a standardized test for mortar (e.g., ASTM C230 / C230M – 21).
+The objective of the flowability test is to describe a material’s consistency for workability purposes through a modified flow test.
+Such a test could enable rapid final checks to be made before printing, which is not possible with the standardized tests for mortars (e.g. ASTM C230 / C230M – 21).

-A cylindrical mold (Ø 45 mm, height 45 mm) is filled with material and manually extruded into a cylindrical sample.
-The sample is placed in the center of a wooden plate (20 cm × 30 cm).
-The plate is alternately lifted 10 times with the long side of the board at the initial height of the sample (45 mm) and released to hit the surface (Figure 3).
+A cylindrical mould (Ø 45 mm, height 45 mm) is filled with the material and the material is then manually extruded from the mould to leave a cylindrical sample.
+The sample is placed in the centre of a wooden plate (20 cm × 30 cm), each long side of which is alternately lifted to the initial height of the sample (45 mm) and then allowed to drop and hit the surface (table) beneath (Figure 3); the sample is impacted in this way a total of 10 times.

 [Figure 3 here]

-The spread of the material is measured with a caliper gauge or spacer (Figure 4).
-The higher the spread diameter, the higher the flowability is.
+The spread of the material from its initial diameter is measured with a caliper gauge or spacer (Figure 4).
+The greater the spread diameter, the higher the material’s flowability.

 [Figure 4 here]

-Quantifying the flowability according to its spread enables the control of the spread required for pumpability and extrudability right before printing.
-The flowability can be calculated in percentage:
+Quantifying the material’s flowability according to its spread enables the control of the consistency required for pumpability and extrudability immediately before printing.
+The flowability can be calculated in percentage terms:

-flow [%]=spread diameter cm-sample's base diameter cm sample's base diameter [cm] x 100
+flow [%]=spread diameter cm-sample's base diameter cm sample's base diameter [cm] × 100

-To evaluate the test’s performance and to showcase the influence of water and additives (see section 2.4) on flowability, we exemplary investigate in this research mixtures’ spreads when increasing the initial water content (see section 2.3.1.2) in steps of 1%.
+To evaluate the test’s performance and to showcase the influence of water and additives (see Section 2.4) on flowability, we investigate the spread of this prime mixture when its initial water content (see Section 2.3.1.2) is increased in steps of 1%.

 2.3.2.2 Characterization test for pumpability and extrudability

-Pumpability consists of many different rheological components.
-Apparent viscosity can describe pumpability (Matthäus, Henke, Talke, Kränkel, 2021).
-Adding more clay to the earthen mixture can facilitate pumping but also increases the risk of shrinkage (Perrot 2019).
+Pumpability involves many different rheological components.
+Apparent viscosity can describe pumpability (Matthäus et al. 2021).
+Adding more clay to an earthen mixture can facilitate pumpability but also increases the risk of shrinkage (Perrot 2019).